cbworden/shake-doc/technical_guide.rst

    :align: left
    :width: 650px

-   Plot of 1994 Northridge earthquake peak velocities as a function of distance.
+   Plot of 1994 Northridge earthquake PGVs as a function of distance.
 The triangles show recorded ground motions; the red line shows the unbiased :ref:`Boore and Atkinson
    \(2008\) <ba2008>` (BA08) GMPE; the dark green lines show BA08 following the bias
    correction described in the text; the faint green lines show the biased GMPE +/- three standard deviations.

-The ShakeMap bias correction accommodates this behavior once sufficient ground motion or intensity data are added (e.g., :num:`Figure #figure1-9` and :num:`Figure #figure1-10` A and C, show before and after bias correction, respectively).
-The addition of the stations of course adds shaking constraints to the map at those locations, but the bias correction additionally affects the map wherever ground motion estimates dominate (i.e., away from the stations).
+The ShakeMap bias correction accommodates this behavior once a sufficient number of PGMs or intensity data are added (e.g., :num:`Figure #figure1-9` and :num:`Figure #figure1-10` A and C, show before and after bias correction, respectively).
+The addition of the stations not only provides direct shaking constraints at those locations, the bias correction additionally affects the map wherever ground motion estimates dominate (i.e., away from the stations).

 .. _figure1-9: